SahilShaik1/Brain_Tumor_Classification/README.md

 # Brain Tumor Classification

-- Convolutional Neural Network Model implemented on a Brain Tumor Classification Dataset, roughly 93% accurate with only 63 batches used for the training set
+- Convolutional Neural Network Model implemented on a Brain Tumor Classification Dataset, roughly 93% accurate with only 63 batches and 20 epochs used for training

 # How to Run
 You could directly download the code